About

 Membership -

-We ask that if you are interested in becoming a member you attend three monthly
+We ask that if you are interested in becoming a member you attend three

 guild meetings.
 Our membership is restricted to 55 persons.
 However, we usually can